-TIPS TO AVOID YOUR EMAIL GOING INTO SPAM OR JUNK FOLDERSIn order to protect against spam and other malicious emails, security and email companies use complex algorithms to automatically checkemails and decide whether they go into an email account's Inbox or Junk/Spam folder.
+In order to protect against spam and other malicious emails, security and email companies use complex algorithms to automatically check emails and decide whether they go into an email account's Inbox or Junk/Spam folder.
 While it's rarely an issue, if email is vital to your business then there's a number of good rules to follow:

-- Don’t use false or misleading header information - Make sure you use a valid email address in the to/from/reply to, etc fields
+- Don’t use false or misleading header information - Make sure you use a valid email address in the to/from/reply to fields.

 - Money/banking/finance-related words.
 Bank/Paypal phishing emails are some of the most common.

-- Names of fashion brands, especially popular one.
-Spammers commonly try to sell counterfeit goods
+- Names of popular fashion brands.
+Spammers commonly try to sell counterfeit goods.

-isnotspam.com - this site gives you an email address to send your email too so it can be analysed.
+isnotspam.com - this site gives you an email address to send your email to so it can be analysed.
 Great for marketing emails but not so much for confidential work.

-melon.com.au/melon-stork - This site lets you copy>paste all the contents of your email so they can be checked against a spam filter
+melon.com.au/melon-stork - This site lets you copy / paste the contents of your email so they can be checked against a spam filter.

-Please note that the above are 3rd party services, so while we suggest them, we aren't able to provide any direct support or assistance for them.
+Please note that the above are 3rd party services, so we aren't able to provide any direct support or assistance for them.
 You should also be very careful when using these for confidential emails, and if possible replace important information with dummy data.

 - Optimise your images.
 Try to keep individual pictures under 100KB.
 This can be as simple as opening the image in Paint (Windows) or iPhoto (Mac), resizing the image and saving it as a jpeg/jpg or a png file.